ekirving/refpanel/README.md

 ([doi:10.1093/nar/gkw829](https://doi.org/10.1093/nar/gkw829)) and the [European Nucleotide Archive (ENA)]( https://www.ebi.ac.uk/ena/browser/home) ([doi:10.1093/nar/gkq967](https://doi.org/10.1093/nar/gkq967)).

-If there is publicly available whole-genome sequencing data that you would like incorporated into `refpanel-v2` please raise an issue on GitHub with the details of the publication.
+If there are publicly available whole-genome sequencing data that you would like incorporated into `refpanel-v3` please raise an issue on GitHub with the details of the publication and they will be considered for inclusion in future releases.

 If you wish to build a customised joint-callset (e.g., including non-public samples), please refer to the [configuration docs](docs/config.md).